Testing your equipment at home

 Creating a test stream

 Now, you're ready to create a test stream.
-This step will automatically create a 30min long unlisted YouTube Live video on the MyRaces Live YouTube channel that your camera stream will be sent to, together with the live race data overlay.
+This step will automatically create a 30-minute-long unlisted YouTube Live video on the MyRaces Live YouTube channel that your camera stream will be sent to, together with the live race data overlay.
+If you need more time for your test, simply update the "End Time" field when creating the Test Stream.
+You won't be able to change the end time once it is started.

 Go to Race Streaming>Steam and click on "Start a Test Stream".